Static expansion tanks

 Regular maintenance required for pre-charged expansion tanks includes complete draining and pressure testing at least annually.

-Pump-controlled expansion tanks operate as pressure-maintaining stations with automatic water make-up and deaeration.
-Typically, a pump-controlled expansion tank comprises a tank fitted with a replaceable butyl (bag type) diaphragm, a pump and a control panel.
-This type of system represents a superior method of system pressure management and takes care of pressure control, degassing, and water-makeup with BMS interface capabilities.
+Pump-controlled Pressurisation Systems operate as pressure-maintaining stations with automatic water make-up and deaeration.
+Typically, a pump-controlled expansion tank comprises a tank fitted with a replaceable butyl bladder, a pump and a control panel.
+This type of system represents a superior method of system pressure management, provides close pressure control, degassing, and water-makeup with BMS interface capabilities.

 Pressure control with this type of system is much more fine-tuned and up to 90% of the tank’s capacity can be utilized, compared to less than half that volume with a pre-charged tank (depending on system pressure).
 This saves a significant amount of plant room space and piping.
 One pump-controlled expansion tank can be substituted for four pre charge vessels.